Martin Luther King celebration in Alamo

 Anyone with an interest in Walnut Creek government and the community in general is invited to sign up for the 2013 Walnut Creek Citizens Institute.

 Citizens Institute participants learn firsthand how the city operates through tours, interactive exercises and presentations by key staff and City Council members.
 Since its inception in 2000, nearly 500 residents have participated in the Institute.
-Program alumni often stay involved with the city, serving on committees and commissions and volunteering for special events
+Program alumni often stay involved with the city, serving on committees and commissions and volunteering for special events or ongoing programs.

 The 2013 Walnut Creek Citizens Institute comprises seven Wednesday evening sessions, from Feb.
 20 through April 3, with the final class taking place the morning of Saturday, April 6.